Women not getting enough sleep

 Mimulus: Fear of anything you can put a name on: Fear of dying, being alone, spiders, losing a job, not being able to pay your bills, fear of flying, fear of a panic attack, fear of small places, etc.

-Aspen: Fear of the unknown, fear that something bad is going to happen but you can not put a name on it.
+Aspen: Fear of the unknown, fear that something bad is going to happen but you cannot put a name on it.

 Red Chestnut: Fear that something bad is going to happen to your loved ones.